Randolph Turpin: Early life

 Being a widow with five children to look after, Beatrice struggled to make ends meet on a small war pension and had to work from morning to night as a domestic cleaner to earn money.
-As a result she was forced to send some of her children to live with relatives.
-However, she remarried in 1931 to a man named Ernest Manley, who became stepfather to the children and the family were once again reunited.
-Beatrice was the daughter of a former bare knuckle fighter and was by all accounts a feisty woman who would tell her children to stand up for themselves when they were subjected to racial abuse.
+As a result, she sent two of her children to live with relatives.

+However, she remarried in 1931 to a man named Ernest Manley, who became stepfather to the children and the family were reunited.
+Beatrice was the daughter of a former bare-knuckle fighter and was by all accounts a feisty woman who would tell her children to stand up for themselves when they were subjected to abuse.

 Randolph was the youngest of the five children.
-Lionel Jr (commonly known as Dick Turpin (boxer) was the eldest followed by Joan, John (commonly known as Jackie) and Kathleen.
-Although he was born in Leamington he actually grew up and went to school in the nearby town of Warwick.
-He nearly drowned when he was a child when he became trapped underwater whilst swimming.
-The accident resulted in a burst eardrum which left him partially deaf in one ear.
+Lionel Jr (commonly known as Dick Turpin) was the eldest followed by Joan, John (commonly known as Jackie), Kathleen and Randolph.
+Although he was born in Leamington, he actually grew up and went to school in the nearby town of Warwick.
+He nearly drowned when he was a child, when he became trapped underwater whilst swimming.
+The accident resulted in a burst eardrum which left him partially deaf in one ear, due to this disability, some people assumed he was 'aloof'.
 He also nearly died from double pneumonia and bronchitis.

-Contrary to popular belief his nickname the 'Leamington Licker' did not come from the fact that he was born in Leamington and was a professional boxer.
-It originated from his childhood.
-Randolph, Jackie and Joan were all born in June.
-Randolph on the 7th, Jackie on the 13th and Joan on the 19th.
+Contrary to popular belief, his nickname the 'Leamington Licker' did not come from the fact that he was a professional boxer.
+It originated from his childhood, when Randolph, Jackie and Joan were all born in June: Randolph on the 7th, Jackie on the 13th and Joan on the 19th.
 When the month of June came around, because Randolph's birthday came first, he thought that made him the eldest of the three.
-Joan would tell him that he was the littlest.
-He would get angry and scream "I'm not the lickerest" (he couldn't pronounce the word littlest properly).
-Following a bit of goading he would charge at her with both fists flailing.
-As a result 'Licker' became the family nickname for him.
+Joan told tell him that he was the littlest.
+He got angry and screamed "I'm not the lickerest" (he couldn't pronounce the word 'littlest' properly).
+Following a bit of goading, Randolph charged at her with both fists flailing.
+As a result, 'Licker' became the family nickname for him.